ImpishDeathTech/GZDoomRun/README.md

 # Loading multiple wads is done by seperating each wad name by a '%'
 gzdoomrun iwad DOOM.WAD with SIGIL_v1_21%SIGIL_v1_21_COMPAT%brutalv21
 ```
-gzdoomrun will launch gzdoom on it's own if no arguments are provided
+gzdoomrun will launch as a gui application if no arguments are provided

 And that's it!
 Now, Setting it up with steam is pretty easy.
 Go to your Library, and click Add Game at the bottom.
 A list of your applications should pop up and we can add GZDoom from there.